Who is eligible to host?

 Are host families responsible for enrolling their students in school?

 Yes, although we first get permission from the high school to accept your student.
 We also work with the schools to ensure students are in compliance with each school’s policies and procedures.
 Your family will fill out the same paperwork at the school as you would for your own children.
 You and your student will meet with the counselor to determine the classes your student will take.
 Our students must enroll in a full course load, including English and US History.
-Our International Coordinators can offer suggestions and assistance if needed.
+Our Local Coordinators can offer suggestions and assistance if needed.

 What if problems arise?